Thursday and Friday, November 12-13, 2020 - Virtual two-day program

-Meet featured speaker Dr. Christina Bethell, PhD, MBA, MPH!
+Meet the speaker, Dr. Christina Bethell, PhD, MBA, MPH!

-MRBN is pleased and honored to announce that Dr. Christina Bethell, PhD, MBA, MPH will present on the first day of our 2020 conference.
-Dr. Bethell provided expert testimony to the first-ever congressional hearing on childhood trauma this summer.
+Dr. Bethell provided expert testimony to the first-ever congressional hearing on childhood trauma last summer.
 In addition, her paper on promoting positive relational experiences to promote child and adult health was published in Jama Pediatrics September, 2019.
 Her 9/9/19 audio interview on NPR’s All Things Considered can be listened to here.
-A short video from Stanford’s ChildX talkcan be viewed here.
+A short video from Stanford’s ChildX talk can be viewed here.

 Dr. Bethell is a Professor at Johns Hopkins University in the Bloomberg School of Public Health, where she advances a new integrated Science of Thriving to promote early and lifelong health of children, youth, families and communities.
 With roots in health care finance reform, social epidemiology and culturally-competent, community-engaged approaches to assessing and improving health and well-being, she is the founding director (1996) of the national Child and Adolescent Health Measurement Initiative (CAHMI), the National Data Resource Center for Child and Adolescent Health and the We Are the Medicine consortium.
 Together, this work operates to promote “top down” (knowledge and data to reveal the big picture and possibilities), “bottom up” (methods to engage families, collect data and track progress) and “inside out” (relationship-centered strategies for successful transformational partnerships).
 She led the design of a widely endorsed national agenda to address childhood trauma and promote healing and flourishing and advances family-centered approaches to optimize child well-being and national, state and local policies to enable transformation.